 |The right half is cleaned with Citrushine, the left half is cleaned with Mr. Clean.|

 Obviously, this transformation is awesome for re-sale, but I'm totally adding this cleaner to my regular cleaning arsenal.
 I can't wait to tackle the taps at the new place.
 Even though I've been asked to by readers, I rarely share tips for cleaning.
 But this cleaner impressed me so much, I ran from room to room making Hubby watch the transformation, each time yelling "Look, look!
 It looks NEW again!!".
 After a week, they still look shiny (a few water spots, but nothing compared to the dull mess they were before).
 If I apply too much, they can feel greasy but I quickly learned less is more.
 I was not paid, perked or asked to gush about this stuff.
-I went out and bought it, fueled by a mix of last minute panic and desperation, like everyone else (at Lowe's and it's called "Citrushine Stainless Steel Polish").
+I went out and bought it, fueled by a mix of last minute panic and desperation, like everyone else ( it's called "Citrushine Stainless Steel Polish").